Feyerabend/ABC80/abc802/CPM.md

 (Basic Input/Output System) to handle hardware-specific operations.
 This abstraction layer enabled the operating system to run on different machines with minimal modifications, enhancing its portability and flexibility.
 The BIOS is also one of the features that translated well to the future MS-DOS era.

 CP/M fostered a rich ecosystem of software applications and development tools.
-Popular software like WordStar was first developed for CP/M, and a successful database management dBASE II[^dbase] became very popular software ported to CP/M. Microsoft's MS-DOS, later on became the standard operating system for IBM PCs, was heavily influenced by CP/M. The initial version of MS-DOS (also known as 86-DOS or QDOS) was even designed to be compatible with (legacy) CP/M software, facilitating an easier transition for users and developers.
+Popular software like WordStar was first developed for CP/M, and a successful database management dBASE II[^dbase] became very popular software ported to CP/M. Microsoft's MS-DOS, later on became the standard operating system for IBM PCs, was heavily influenced by CP/M. The initial version of MS-DOS (also known as 86-DOS or QDOS) was even designed to be 'compatible' with (legacy) CP/M software, facilitating an easier transition for users and developers.
+Its interactive command-line featured many familiar commands.

 On the hardware side, there was also a similar standardisation development.
 The S-100 bus,[^s100] originally known as the Altair bus, was introduced